 Total Annual Student Loan Payments

-When It Doesn't Make Sense To File Separately For IBR Or PAYE
+When It Doesn't Make Sense To File Separately For IBR, PAYE, or SAVE

 There are a few scenarios where it doesn't make sense to file separately in order to save on your student loan payments.
 However, everyone should run the math for their unique situation to decide for themselves.